puckowski/Cleanbase/README.md

 	"password": "123456"
 }
 Requires Authorization Bearer header (superuser JWT).
 Service name must be alphanumeric and have a maximum of 32 characters.
+Service name must be at least 6 characters.
 Password must be at least 6 characters and less than 33 characters.

 https://localhost/createendpoint/{SERVICE_NAME}/{ENDPOINT_NAME}
 Multipart form with one part where the name is the service password and the value is a 50 megabyte .zip archive of your Node.js service.